 What is a fulfilment centre?

-A fulfilment centre arranges the storage, packaging, addressing, and shipping of products for companies such as online shops and importers.
-A fulfilment centre (in Dutch also called bestelhuisdienstverlener) does not own those products.
+A fulfilment centre often provides this service for online shops and importers and does not own those products.
 Sometimes a fulfilment centre also processes returns.

 1. Check your product safety responsibilities